SilentVoid13/sov/README.md

 ## License

-SyncDisBoi is licensed under the GNU AGPLv3 license.
+sov is licensed under the GNU AGPLv3 license.
 Refer to [LICENSE](LICENSE.txt) for more information.

 ## Support